Russia Launches Worst Strikes of the Year on Ukraine, Killing at Least 17

 Russia launched what Ukrainian officials described as the worst strikes of 2026 on Wednesday, killing at least 17 people across Ukraine with around 100 wounded in attacks on Kyiv, Odesa, and Dnipro — as President Volodymyr Zelenskyy urged Western allies against lifting sanctions on Moscow.

 The strikes came as international attention remained focused on the Middle East conflict, with Zelenskyy warning that any easing of pressure on Russia would embolden further aggression.
-The Ukrainian president called on allies to maintain and strengthen the sanctions regime against Moscow.
+The Ukrainian president called on allies to maintain and strengthen the sanctions regime against Moscow, in a direct appeal to governments whose attention and resources are being stretched across multiple simultaneous crises.

 Key Developments

 The UK has continued its support for Ukraine throughout the conflict, with the government recently announcing a large package of 120,000 drones to Ukraine, including strike, reconnaissance, logistics, and maritime systems.
-Prime Minister Keir Starmer has maintained support for Ukraine as a cornerstone of UK foreign policy.
+Prime Minister Keir Starmer has maintained support for Ukraine as a cornerstone of UK foreign policy, even as domestic pressures mount.
+The EU's "BraveTech" platform, launched to fast-track military technology to the battlefield, represents a further commitment from European partners to sustain Ukraine's defensive capacity.

 Why It Matters